 Fermentation works best between 70-85°F (21-30°C) with acceptable lower nighttime temperatures.
 However, the length of the fermentation time really depends on your own personal taste preferences.
 Shorter ferments are sweeter and less acidic than longer ones.
 Usually most people enjoy it slightly acidic with a soured vinegar-like flavor but not overly so.

-Mature ferments also have more enzyme activity, gluconic acid and probiotic content.
+Mature ferments also have more enzyme activity, gluconic acid, glucuronic acid and probiotic content.
 We normally like to culture ours for at least 10 days.

 Of course, it is easier if you can obtain a "mother mushroom" culture, but if not, you can always make your own.